 This, coupled with the fact that the placement of the current monument outside of Quito was based on imperfect 18th century technology, means that you don’t take what you see here as Gospel.

-But that’s not all!
-Across the street from the monument is the real place you’ve secretly been wanting to visit all these years: The Intiñan Museum…home of the “true” equator.
+Across the street from the monument is the real place you’ve secretly been wanting to visit all these years: The Intiñan Museum…home of the “true” equator [find on map].

 Heard the stories of balancing eggs and reverse spinning drains?
 This is where all of your equatorial dreams come true.

-If you visit the Mitad del Mundo without any expectation (and an open mind), it makes for a fun and quirky half-day trip.
+If you visit Mitad del Mundo with few expectations (and an open mind), it makes for a fun and quirky half-day trip.

-HOT TIP: If you like totally unnecessary, yet fun, keepsake stamps in your official government papers to remind you of your journey to the middle of the world, bring your passport along.
+If you like totally unnecessary, yet fun, keepsake stamps in your official government papers to remind you of your journey to the middle of the world, bring your passport along.

 A Word About Health & Safety in Ecuador